Abscissa/scriptlike/README.md

 if(userInput!bool("Do you want to continue?"))
 {
-	auto outputFolder = pathLocation("Where you do want to place the output?");
+	string outputFolder = pathLocation("Where you do want to place the output?");
 	auto color = menu!string("What color would you like to use?", ["Blue", "Green"]);
 }